 Substance spilt into the keyboard

 If after cleaning the keyboard you have keys that stick remove the keys and clean below the keys and the bottom portion of the key.

 Finally, if the keyboard still works but remains dirty or sticky before discarding the keyboard as a last resort try washing the keyboard in the dishwasher.

-If after doing all the above steps the keyboard does not function properly or at all it's recommended you buy a new keyboard.
+If after doing all the above steps the keyboard still does not work we recommend buying a new keyboard.